This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 They also have venues that support the carnival, like the prolific Abbey Road Studios and Royal Albert Hall.

-Notting Hill Carnival is on for 2023.
-After being postponed in 2020-2021, it came back with a bang in 2022, and the community is rejoicing as one of biggest street party is back on and “we ready for de road”!
+Yes, Notting Hill Carnival is on for 2023.
+After being postponed in 2020-2021, it came back with a bang in 2022, and the community is rejoicing as London’s biggest street party is back on and “we ready for de road”!

 Is Notting Hill Carnival 3 days?

-Notting Hill Carnival 2022 starts at 10am on Sunday 28 August and 10.30am on bank holiday Monday 29 August.
+Notting Hill Carnival times is at 6pm on Saturday 27 August and ends at 8pm on the bank holiday, Monday 2 August.

 Opening Ceremony – 10am to 10.30am Judging Zone, Great Western Road.

-Children’s Day Parade and Carnival – 10.30am to 5pm Main event of the day – Parade Route.
+Notting Hill Carnival Children’s Day Parade – 9am to 5pm – Main event of the day – Parade Route.
 (Carnival Sunday Family Fun Day)

 Adults ‘Dutty Mas’ – 10.30am to 8.30pm Extended J’Ouvert theme (see above) – Parade Route.